supervisely-ecosystem/flying-objects/README.md

 # Overview

 App generates synthetic data for detection / segmentation / instance segmentation tasks.
 It copies labeled objects (foregrounds), applies augmentations and pastes them to background images.
+App also has an option to copy classes from the selected background project as a foreground objects, it applies only for selected classes that are present in both foreground and background projects and are similar, e.g: foreground class: lemon, and background class: lemon.

 # How To Use